 We hope that the range of subjects available will allow all potential Sixth Formers to follow a programme that meets their interests, abilities and career aspirations.

-- A programme of appropriate games options on Wednesday afternoons
+- A varied programme of appropriate games options on Wednesday afternoons

 - Computer Science